M-trail/NSF_OAC/README.md

 - **Friction Variation**: Road friction is dynamically altered during the simulation to simulate conditions such as icy or wet roads, which can significantly impact vehicle control and safety.

 ## Car-following Simulation Using Real-world Data
+The [snowy vehicle trajectory dataset](https://github.com/M-trail/NSF_OAC/blob/main/Data/Snowy_I-695_Sample01.csv), [comprehensive guidelines for calibrating car-following model](https://github.com/M-trail/NSF_OAC/blob/main/Data/Guidelines%20for%20Calibrating%20Car-Following%20Models.pdf) and the [sample code](https://github.com/M-trail/NSF_OAC/blob/main/Data/Sample.ipynb) are provided to users.
 ### Snowy Vehicle Trajectory Data
 Real-world snowy dataset was collected by the team at the I-695 highway segment in Baltimore, Maryland, United States on 01/15/2024 using a drone.
 A total of 50 minutes of video footage was captured in 4K resolution at 30 frames per second and subsequently processed into vehicle trajectory data.
-Dataset could be found [here](https://github.com/M-trail/NSF_OAC/tree/main/Data).
 <p align="center">
   <img src="Picture/Trajectory.gif" width="800">
 </p>